Help Center

 Your free trial

 Every new account starts with a 7-day free trial.
-During the trial you get full access to all features, including audio processing, document templates, and the Android app.
+During the trial you get full access to all features, including audio processing, document templates, and the mobile apps.
 No credit card is required to start.
 When your trial ends, your documents are preserved — you just need to upgrade to Professional to continue processing new audio.

 Navigating the dashboard